paragkhanna1/Demo_videos_AIH_Digital_Futures_KTH/README.md

-2 Demo videos for a robotic kitchen-assistant system that integrates HRI and conversational frameworks.
+2 demo-videos for a robotic kitchen-assistant system that integrates HRI and conversational frameworks.
+These videos are demonstrative videos for various research projects carried out within KTH-Digital Futures Adaptive Intelligent Homes (AIH) project.